CBZ joins Black Friday adrenalin - NewsDay Zimbabwe

 Merchandise ranging from home furniture to the smallest apparel will be on special offer on Black Friday.

-Massive discounts on consumer goods are offered, even on top brands that usually fetch high prices.
+It is that time of the year when buyers enjoy massive discounts on consumer goods, even on top brands that usually fetch high prices.

 Under the offer, clients can qualify for up to 50% of their net salaries, which they can repay after 30 days.